 - weakness in the upper or lower extremities

-- paralysis of, or an inability to move, the upper
+- paralysis of, or an inability to move, the upper or lower extremities

 - painless, bluish swellings beneath the skin